charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "I don't know, Imani," Maya says, sipping her tea.
 "I'm not a tech wizard like Jaylen.
 I wouldn't know the first thing about setting up AI to run a business."

 "You don't need to be a wizard," Imani says, leaning forward.
-"Me and David have been deep-diving on this.
+"Me and Dante have been deep-diving on this.
 It's plug-and-play now.
 The AI writes the code.
 The AI handles the logistics.
 You just need the vision."
 She pauses.
 "You used to talk about your dream gig, remember?
 Before the student loans hit.
 What was it?"

 Maya looks out the window.
 She thinks back to college.
 To the sketchbooks she filled with outfit ideas.
 To the thrill of finding a vintage Dior jacket in a bin in Paris during her study abroad.